Veeam vPower NFS Service

 - Universal Application-Item Recovery (U-AIR)

-- Multi-OS file-level restore
+- Multi-OS guest OS file restore

 The key construct of the vPower technology is the vPower NFS Service.
 The vPower NFS Service is a Microsoft Windows service that runs on a Microsoft Windows machine and enables this machine to act as an NFS server.